Frequently Asked Questions

 What you discuss with your counselor is confidential.
 See full confidentiality policy under the “what is confidentiality?”
 FAQ.
 Although we are all generalists, each of the counselors has different areas of clinical expertise and focus which you can read about on our website bios.

-There is no extra cost for counseling services.
-They are available for all full-time, undergraduate students as well as students in the IEP/AEP program and international graduate students.
+Counseling services are available for all full-time, undergraduate students as well as students in the IEP/AEP program and international graduate students.

 Counseling sessions are free.